 or, if we combine

-So, the question is how hard we should bend the tube i.e. lower the main shaft that after the sliding the section through we would have the needed curve?
-The curve is set with radius.
-But as user's request showed, parameters can be set not by the radius only, but by the length and height of a chord if you need an arc.
+So, the question is, how hard we should bend the tube, i.e., lower the main shaft that after sliding the section through, would we have the needed curve?
+The curve is set with a radius.
+But as the user's request showed, parameters can be set not by the radius only but by the length and height of a chord if you need an arc.
 The calculator that calculates the length of a section (L) and circle radius (R) by the given length (C) and chord height (h) - see the picture.